Time and Watermarks in Confluent Cloud for Apache Flink

 For example, if an application begins running at 9:15 AM, the first hourly processing time window includes events processed between 9:15 AM and 10:00 AM, the next window includes events processed between 10:00 AM and 11:00 AM, and so on.

-Event time¶
+Event time

 Assuming all of the data has arrived, event-time operations behave as expected, and produce correct and consistent results even when working with out-of-order or late events, or when reprocessing historic data.

-Event Time and Watermarks¶
+Event Time and Processing Time

 Event time can progress independently of processing time, as measured by wall clocks.
-For example, in one program, the current event time of an operator may trail slightly behind the processing time, accounting for a delay in receiving the events, while both proceed at the same speed.
+For example, in one program, the current event time of an operator can trail slightly behind the processing time, accounting for a delay in receiving the events, while both proceed at the same speed.
 But another streaming program might progress through weeks of event time with only a few seconds of processing, by fast-forwarding through some historic data already buffered in an Apache Kafka® topic.

 Certain SQL operations, like windows, interval joins, time-versioned joins, and MATCH_RECOGNIZE require watermarks.
 Without watermarks, they don’t produce output.

 By default, every table has a watermark strategy applied.
+The SOURCE_WATERMARK function provides the default watermark strategy.

 The built-in function, CURRENT_WATERMARK, enables printing the current watermark for the executing operator.